Affiliate links on Android Authority may earn us a commission. Learn more.

-How to set up a Chromecast using your Android phone:
+How to set up Chromecast

 To get started, plug your Chromecast into your TV’s HDMI input and the USB port on your TV.
-If there isn’t a free USB port on your TV (or if it’s being used), go ahead and use the included power adapter to connect the device to an outlet.
+If there isn’t a free USB port on your TV, use the included power adapter to connect the device to an outlet.
 Next, change your TV’s input channel to the one your Chromecast is connected to.

 - The main page should show up after the initial setup is complete.